clokep/relapse/docs/workers.md

     ^/_matrix/client/(r0|v3|unstable)/user_directory/search$

-When using this worker you must also set `update_user_directory: false` in the shared configuration file to stop the main synapse running background jobs related to updating the user directory.
+When using this worker you must also set `update_user_directory: false` in the shared configuration file to stop the main relapse running background jobs related to updating the user directory.

 Above endpoint is not *required* to be routed to this worker.
 By default,